nortikin/sverchok/docs/nodes/text/gtext.rst

 GText
 =====

 This node is designed to allow to to make single or multi-line annotations using a mostly single-stroke monospaced font.
 This default font is similar to the ISO standard fonts available in CAD packages.
 Currently the node is limited to only one font family and one weight.
+(This font is traced from ``JuraJura`` it is GPL3 licenced)

 Functionality